mission statement

 What we do

-• Design and execution of mixed methods (qualitative and quantitative) process and outcome evaluations
+• Design and execute mixed-methods (qualitative and quantitative) process and outcome evaluations.

-• Content expertise in Iowa's behavioral health system, disability policy, population health, the criminal legal system, Medicaid, and workforce issues
+• Provide content expertise in Iowa’s behavioral health system, disability policy, population health, the criminal legal system, Medicaid, and workforce issues.

-• Collaborative and comprehensive data collection, with an emphasis on elevating perspectives of people with lived experience under policies and programs
+• Conduct collaborative and comprehensive data collection, prioritizing the perspectives of people with lived experience with policies and programs.

-• Environmental scans to synthesize setting context, scientific literature and secondary data sources
+• Perform environmental scans to synthesize setting context, scientific literature, and secondary data sources.

-• Technical assistance to community-based practitioners to support evidence-based practices and equity in health outcomes
+• Offer technical assistance to community-based practitioners to support the implementation of evidence-based practices.

 Executive Summary - 2020 Community Employment Outcomes Evaluation